J0nas229/BlackMine/README.md

-## Can you Download PHAR from CircleCI, but Login GITHUB is required
+## you Can Download PHAR from CircleCI, but Login from GITHUB is required

 [![CircleCI](https://circleci.com/gh/ImagicalMine-MP/ImagicalMine.svg?style=svg)](https://circleci.com/gh/ImagicalMine-MP/ImagicalMine)